donniezhanggit/selenium-cucumber-demo-project/README.md

 <br>
 <br>
 <b>Reports</b>
-After running project successfully, right click and refresh project, it will show three types of reports, you can view in /target folder
+After running project successfully, right click and refresh project, it will show Maven Surefire Report, you can view in /target folder
 <br>
-1. Extent Report <br>
-2. Cucumber Report <br>
-3. Maven Surefire Report

 <br>
 <br>